 Estimating parameters for the models are subjected to sampling errors.
-There- fore, a method of estimating parameters that minimize these errors must be chosen.
-Parameter estimates for the limiting distributions are calculated using the probability weighted moments (PWM) technique outlined in Tolikas (2008) and Gettinby et al. (2004) instead of the conventional MLE as used in Gilli and Kellezi (2006) and other researchers.
+Therefore, a method of estimating parameters that minimize these errors must be chosen.
+Parameter estimates for the limiting distributions are calculated using the probability weighted moments (PWM) technique outlined in [9] and [13] instead of the conventional MLE as used in [8] and other researchers.
 This technique was chosen as it generates more unbiased parameter estimates than popular MLE method for small sample sizes, which is the norm for EVT data sets.
 There also exists a linear relationship between PWM and the more robust L-moments as to why this technique was chosen.
 The PWM method estimates a distribution's parameters by equating the sample moments to those of the fitted distribution.